 We are very fortunate that our area offers so many options for our kids in both the private vs public school sector.
 But which one is truly ‘better’?

-I reached out to Alan Stob, Director of Advancement at Grandview Preparatory School, to get some clarity on this debate.
+I reached out to Alan Stob, Chief Operating Officer at Grandview Preparatory School, to get some clarity on this debate.

 Private vs Public School Debate: Why is it good to have the private school option, especially in Boca Raton?